Winston Churchill: Norway Debate and Chamberlain's resignation

-After the Allies failed to prevent the German occupation of Norway, the Commons held a debate from 7 to 9 May on the government's conduct of the war.
-This became known as the Norway Debate, one of the most significant events in parliamentary history.
+After the Allies failed to prevent the German occupation of Norway, the Commons held a debate from 7 to 9 May on the government's conduct of the war, one of the most significant events in parliamentary history.
 On the second day, the Labour opposition called for a division which was in effect a vote of no confidence in Chamberlain's government.
-Churchill was called upon to wind up the debate, which placed him in the difficult position of having to defend the government without damaging his prestige.
-Although the government won the vote, its majority was drastically reduced amid calls for a national government.
+Churchill was called upon to wind up the debate, placing him in the difficult position of having to defend the government without damaging his own prestige.
+The government won the vote, but its majority was drastically reduced amid calls for a national government.

-Early on 10 May, German forces invaded Belgium, Luxembourg and the Netherlands as a prelude to their assault on France.
-Since the division vote, Chamberlain had been trying to form a coalition, but Labour declared on the Friday they would not serve under his leadership, although they would accept another Conservative.
+Early on 10 May, German forces invaded Belgium, Luxembourg, and the Netherlands as a prelude to their assault on France.
+Since the division vote, Chamberlain had been trying to form a coalition, but Labour declared they would not serve under his leadership, although they would accept another Conservative.
 The only two candidates were Churchill and Lord Halifax, the Foreign Secretary.
-The matter had already been discussed at a meeting on the 9th between Chamberlain, Halifax, Churchill, and David Margesson, the government Chief Whip.
 Halifax admitted he could not govern effectively as a member of the House of Lords, so Chamberlain advised the King to send for Churchill, who became prime minister.
-Churchill later wrote of a profound sense of relief, as he now had authority over the whole scene.
-He believed his life so far had been "a preparation for this hour and for this trial".
+Churchill later wrote of a profound sense of relief, saying that he believed his life so far had been 'a preparation for this hour and for this trial'.